rdu site icon

 What is Postpartum Depression?

 Postpartum depression is a mood disorder that affects women after childbirth, characterized by feelings of sadness, anxiety, and extreme fatigue that can interfere with a mother’s ability to care for her baby or herself.
-While the “baby blues” (short-lived feelings of sadness and mood swings) are common in the first two weeks after birth, postpartum depression is more intense and lasts much longer.
+While the “baby blues” are common in the first two weeks after birth, postpartum depression is more intense and lasts much longer.

 Symptoms of PPD include: